 - Feeling hopeless, helpless, despair

 - Difficulty concentrating, focusing, paying attention at work, school, or in conversations

 Self awareness is key to preventing further harm on yourself.
 If you are tormented with suicidal thoughts, please do not disregard the warning signs.
 Call a national suicide prevention lifeline and get help.

 How to get through emotional turmoil

-Whether your emotional turmoil stems from an anxiety disorder, a mood disorder such as depression, bipolar, or a personality disorder such as borderline personality disorder, or whether it’s come from excess stress at work or in your personal life.
-You’ll be glad to know there are some tips and techniques you can apply whenever you need to help yourself rest, relax, and recharge.
+Whether your emotional turmoil stems from an anxiety disorder, depression, personality disorder, or from excess stress at work or in your personal life, you’ll be glad to know there are some tips and techniques you can apply whenever you need to help yourself rest, relax, and recharge.

 The first step is to nourish your mind and body.
 All of us experience stress and distress to varying degrees, and sometimes even when things are going well, life throws a curveball at us and overwhelms our ability to cope.

 One of the biggest differences between those who deal with stress effectively and those who succumb to its pressure is the person’s level of emotional resilience, which, among other factors, is determined by your state of health.

 To boost your emotional resilience and keep yourself level and grounded when stress inevitably arises, keep your physical health in check through a healthy, nutritious diet, regular exercise, and high-quality sleep.